sfrancey/Real-or-Not-NLP-with-Disaster-Tweets_Team_Blancpain/README.md

 ### Iteration

+Our project has been built around 7 iterations.
+One for each assumption.
+For each of these, did  EDA and we tried and enriched our model with different features, further cleaning and using several parameters and classification models.

 #### Iteration 1 : Find the base rate
 #### Iteration 2 : Working on Keywords
 #### Iteration 3 : Working on text